hparcells/elemental-reborn/README.md

 Unfortunately, during development, I accidentally deleted the database (of 340 elements) full of the recipes by mistake.
 With no way to get these back, I decided to fully reset the database.
 As this was disappointing, this might of been a good thing, as even more players started playing the game, and the database soon grew to the size it was before in almost a day.

 On the 21st of September, I temporarily shut down the game for two weeks.

+Ever since, elements have continued to be added to the game, topping over 3,100.